Council on the Ageing

 Since 2011, HelpAge Cambodia has undergone a transition from HelpAge International country office to a fully localised national NGO; and successfully registered with the Cambodian Ministry of Interior in December 2012.
 Their key areas of work still include working with older people's associations to support the older population and their families to improve their livelihoods and well-being through sustainable community development.

 HAC is a national leader in ageing issues and works closely with the Royal Government of Cambodia, including several central ministries and provincial departments, to support old-age inclusion in their programming and policy efforts.
 HAC also lead the national ADA campaign.

-HAC became an Affiliate of the HelpAge global network in 2014.
+HelpAge Cambodia became HelpAge global network member in 2014.

 China National Committee on Ageing

 China National Committee on Ageing (CNCA) was established as a government body in 1982 following the First World Assembly on Ageing.
 With over twenty members, it produces policies for an ageing population, coordinates work on ageing by different ministries and monitors work on age-related activities.